herrera-ignacio/devops-level1/day1/devops.md

 	* Quality and QA is responsibility of the whole team
 	* Everyone helps programmers understand what to code
 	* Project roles instead of separated teams
-* Operations often acts or gets tracted as a silo
+* Operations often acts or gets treated as a silo
 	* Tasked with deliverables from development to make software available to users
 	* Often receives non-functional requirement after development that may conflict with shipped software
 * Blame game (conflicts during/after deployment, conflicts about performance, etc)